12 Top-Rated Beaches in Sri Lanka

 Another beach on the eastern coast is Muhathuwaram, which is about a mile from Batticaloa.
 It's a wonderful stretch of remote beach, surrounded by fishing villages, with no real development.
 It makes a good day trip from Batticaloa if you're staying here and a nice alternative to the more popular beaches in the area.

-The Vivanta by Taj - Bentota, part of the Indian Taj hotel chain, is a large property, with some rooms and suites overlooking the sea.
+The Taj Bentota Resort & Spa, part of the Indian Taj hotel chain, is a large luxury resort with some rooms and suites overlooking the sea.
+It's a great place to stay for kids and families, as there seems to be endless activities, both in and out of the water, available right on-site.

 12. Talalla South

 When you're ready for sightseeing, there's a large Buddhist temple nearby.
-The beach is about an hour drive from Galle.
-The Jetwing Lighthouse is a hotel, not a lighthouse, but it does sit high above the sea with beautiful views.
+The beach is about an hour's drive from Galle.